chase-moskal/xiome/legal.md

-if you have any questions, please email us at hello@xiome.io
+email us at hello@xiome.io if you have any questions

-"we", "us", "our", and "xiome" refer to xiome.io and its associated software, app, and cloud platform
+"we", "us", "our", and "xiome" all refes to the xiome.io open source project

 # xiome.io terms of service